Mad (magazine): Film and televisionMad lent its name in 1980 to the risque comedy Up the Academy. Up the Academy was such a commercial debacle and critical failure that Mad successfully arranged for all references to the magazine (including a cameo by Alfred E. Neuman) to be removed from future TV and video releases of the film, although these references were eventually restored on the DVD version, which was titled Mad Magazine Presents Up the Academy.

+until 2022, when a 2K resolution scan of a 16mm film print was released online; The print was provided by one of the special's animators.

 In the mid-1980s, Hanna-Barbera developed another potential Mad animated television series that was never broadcast.

 In 1995, Fox Broadcasting Company's Mad TV licensed the use of the magazine's logo and characters.
 However, aside from short bumpers which animated existing Spy vs. Spy (1994–1998) and Don Martin (1995–2000) cartoons during the show's first three seasons, there was no editorial or stylistic connection between the TV show and the magazine.
 Produced by Quincy Jones, the sketch comedy series was in the vein of NBC's Saturday Night Live and Global/CBC's SCTV, and ran for 14 seasons and 321 episodes.
 On January 12, 2016, The CW aired an hour-long special celebrating the series' 20th anniversary.
 A large portion of the original cast returned.
 An eight-episode revival featuring a brand new cast premiered on July 26, 2016.

 Animated Spy vs. Spy sequences were also seen in TV ads for Mountain Dew soda in 2004.